 48. As specified in Article 25 of the ICCPR, certain rights may apply only to citizens, e.g., the right to take part in the conduct of public affairs, to vote and to be elected, and to access public services.
-At the same time, and as already noted in the 2019 OSCE/ODIHR Opinion, a general exclusion of foreign citizens and stateless persons from membership in political parties is not justified.69 This would also constitute an excessive restriction to their rights to freedom of association and freedom of expression.
-70 Non-nationals should to some extent be permitted to participate in the political life of their country of residence, at least as members of political parties.71 As emphasized in the 2020 Joint Guidelines, only the possibility of aliens to establish political parties can be restricted but not the membership of aliens in political parties.72 During the online meetings, it was mentioned that some references to "citizens" in the English version of the Draft Law would actually mean an individual in general.
+At the same time, and as already noted in the 2019 OSCE/ODIHR Opinion, a general exclusion of foreign citizens and stateless persons from membership in political parties is not justified.68 This would also constitute an excessive restriction to their rights to freedom of association and freedom of expression.69 As emphasized in the 2020 Joint Guidelines, only the possibility of aliens to establish political parties can be restricted but not the membership of aliens in political parties.70 During the online meetings, it was mentioned that some references to "citizens" in the English version of the Draft Law would actually mean an individual in general.
 At the same time, some provisions of the Draft Law specifically refer to "Mongolian citizens" and their right to freedom of association (Article 1.1) or their membership in political parties (Article 5.1).
 To avoid any ambiguity, it is recommended to replace the reference to "citizen"/"citizens of Mongolia" in Articles 1.1, 3.1.1, 3.1.2 and 5.1 by "individual" or "everyone" in order to ensure that foreigners and stateless persons may become members of political parties if they so wish.

 49. Article 5.3 of the Draft Law provides that if a party member is appointed as a so-called "core civil servant", his or her party membership shall be suspended.
-The Law on Civil Service73 distinguishes between four categories of civil servants and its Article 6.2 specifies that two of such categories shall be regarded as "core civil service", i.e., "administrative civil servants" as defined in Article 12 of the Law on Civil Service74 and "special civil servants" as defined in Article 13 of the Law on Civil Service.75 At the same time, Article 37.1.4 of the Law on Civil Service further states that except for state political officials (who are listed in Article 11 of the same Law),76 a civil servant shall not participate in any form of political party during his or her term in office.
-This implies that not only "core civil servants" but also "general public servants" as defined in Article 14,77 are excluded from party membership during their terms of office.
+The Law on Civil Service71 distinguishes between four categories of civil servants and its Article 6.2 specifies that two of such categories shall be regarded as "core civil service", i.e., "administrative civil servants" as defined in Article 12 of the Law on Civil Service72 and "special civil servants" as defined in Article 13 of the Law on Civil Service.73 At the same time, Article 37.1.4 of the Law on Civil Service further states that except for state political officials (who are listed in Article 11 of the same Law),74 a civil servant shall not participate in any form of political party during his or her term in office.
+This implies that not only "core civil servants" but also "general public servants" as defined in Article 14,75 are excluded from party membership during their terms of office.
 As such, Article 5.3 of the Draft Law is not fully in line with Article 37.1.4 of the Law on Civil Service.